Akeredolu’s son threatens to sue Deputy gov over false accusation

-The son of governor Rotimi Akeredolu of Ondo State, Babajide Akeredolu has threatened to sue the deputy governor, Hon Agboola Ajayi over the alleged false accusation that he siphoned the sum of N433 million from the State’s coffers.
+THE son of governor Rotimi Akeredolu of Ondo State, Babajide Akeredolu has threatened to sue the deputy governor, Hon Agboola Ajayi over alleged false accusation that he siphoned the sum of N433 million from the State’s coffers.

 Ajayi had dumped the All Progressive Congress and given the governorship ticket of the Zenith Labour Party to contest the October 10 election with Babajide’s father.